-The intent of a "brainer" is to allow a fast line through, but give it the visual effect of a slow maneuver.
-This will then give the competitor a reward, or a "doggy bone" for figuring it out.
+This will then give the competitor a reward, or a "doggy bone" if you prefer, for figuring it out.

 The wall at the 180° will tend to make an unwary competitor square the corner out.
 The driver who looks carefully will round the corner out and use the lack of wall to their advantage note lack of wall here